BrewBlox/brewblox-documentation/research/automated_release.md

 When the software on `release` passes all checks, it is merged into `master`.

 Occasionally, despite best efforts, `master` will have bugs.
-For the most critical of them, `hotfix` branches are forked directly from `master` to fix the issue.
+For the most critical of them, `hotfix` branches are branched directly from `master` to fix the issue.
-When ready, these branches are forked both into `master`, and `develop`.
+When ready, these branches are merged both into `master`, and `develop`.

 Brewblox as a project has no special requirements that mandate any changes to this model.
 At time of writing, we do still need to implement meaningful and automatic regression tests that should be run against `release` software.